Documentation

 Verify — SSL is automatic

 Click Verify domain in Matrizen.
-DNS propagation can take up to 48 hours.
+DNS propagation can take a few minutes to up to 48 hours.
 Once verified, HTTPS is provisioned automatically.

 SEO Settings